gradle/gradle/design-docs/ci-pipeline.md

 This pipeline is replicated for the release and master branches.

+# Add initial jdk9 coverage to Gradle CI pipeline

+To verify Gradle working with jdk9 we need basic jdk9 coverage in our CI pipeline

+## implementation

+- add jdk9 installation to
+    - the linux vm boxes
+        - update salt-master setup to download jdk9 from java.net
+        - update linux build vms to setup jdk9
+    - the windows vm boxes
+- add  `Linux - Java 1.9 - Quick test` build configuration on teamcity
+    - running `clean quickTest`
+    - on master
+    - on release
+- setup  `Windows - Java 1.9 - Quick test` build configuration on teamcity
+    - running `clean quickTest`
+    - on master
+    - on release

+## open issues
+- convenient update of jdk9 early access releases

 # Trigger the coverage builds less frequently

 Currently, coverage builds are triggered for each commit.
 We might change this so that multiple queued up commits are merged into a single build.